Please enable JavaScript to view this page.

 State-of-the-art facilities

 At Delta, students use the latest technology so they can graduate ready to hit the ground running.
-In 2022, Delta unveiled a $2.8 million renovation of public media and academic lab facilities.
+In 2022, Delta recently unveiled a $2.8 million renovation of public media and academic lab facilities.

 Community